 And you can check out some of my own short stories/flash fiction here to see if I’m finally getting there.

-During 2021, I was lucky enough to be placed in or win a handful of other competitions.
-In July I gathered some of the prize-winning stories and a few others and published Dragon Gift, a slim collection.
+Since writing this post, I’ve learned enough to be placed in or win a handful of more competitions.
+In July 2021 I gathered some of the prize-winning stories and a few others and published Dragon Gift, a slim collection.
 You can buy it here, or receive the eBook for free when you sign up to my newsletter – see below!